 What does “good posture” mean to you?

 Most of us think of it as sitting and standing straight, having “proper” alignment—a static concept.
-The Feldenkrais Method views posture as dynamic.
+Moshe Feldenkrais viewed posture as dynamic.
 With reduced muscular effort, internal resistance and altered breathing, this posture allows free, light and comfortable movement from one body state to another—it is efficient.
 Unnecessary effort often leads to reduced mobility, chronic pain, or overuse/repetitive stress symptoms.

-and demonstration, you will experience and evaluate your unique posture, and explore movements and concepts rooted in the Feldenkrais Method to improve the quality, ease and comfort of your posture and subsequent actions.
+Using movement lessons, discussion and demonstration, you will experience and evaluate your unique posture, and explore movements and concepts rooted in Feldenkrais to improve the quality, ease and comfort of your posture and subsequent actions.

 The Intelligent Spine: Sitting, Standing and Lying